- Who: Dee Clayton

 I am using a bespoke platform from my video company.

 It is good enough for what we need at the moment.
-When we look to expand the offering then we will revisit the platform requirements.
+When we look to expand the offering then we will revisit the course platform requirements for our company.

 What made you decide to use your chosen platform over others?